Frequently Asked Questions

 - Pay off debt

-- Don’t close unused credit cards as a short term strategy to raise your scores
+- Do not close unused credit cards as a short term strategy to raise your scores

 Credit History Length